Getting Started With Therapy

 How do I know if counseling will help me?

 Counseling (also referred to as psychotherapy or therapy) with a Health Psychologist can help children, adults, and couples who are struggling with a specific issue, such as a mental health disorder, health problem, emotional disturbance, or relationship conflict.
 Counseling can provide effective techniques and strategies for dealing with problems.
 Also, the therapeutic process often promotes insight to facilitate positive life changes.
 Psychological therapies have the power to create long-lasting changes in your brain and body.
 This is all done in a confidential and nonjudgmental environment.
-Research supports the effectiveness of counseling to address a wide ranges of issues.
+Research supports the effectiveness of counseling to address a wide range of issues.

 How long and frequent are sessions?

 Typically, Dr. Mazzei meets with patients weekly for approximately 45-60 minutes.
 Depending on your needs, sessions may be more or less frequent.
 The length of treatment depends on many factors, including the nature and severity of your issues.
-Dr. Mazzei will discuss her recommendations with you regarding frequency and length of treatment to ensure that your treatment goals are being met.
+Dr. Mazzei will discuss her recommendations with you regarding the frequency and length of treatment to ensure that your treatment goals are being met.

 How much will therapy cost?